jupyter-lsp/jupyterlab-lsp/py_src/jupyter_lsp/CONTRIBUTING.md

 `pytest-black` and `pytest-isort` can help find potential problems, and lead to cleaner commits, but are not enforced during CI.

-You can clean up your code using the projects style guide in:
+You can clean up your code using the project's style guide with:

 ```bash
 isort -y -rc py_src